How Cultured Chicken is Made

 Believer Meats, the company behind the Pasitka et al. 2024 chicken-specific TEA, shut down operations in late 2025.
 This is worth noting because their study provides some of the most optimistic (and the only chicken-specific) cost estimates in the literature.
 The shutdown likely reflects a combination of factors — capital constraints during the 2023-2025 VC pullback from alt-protein, timeline/investor mismatch, and possibly scale-up challenges — rather than a direct falsification of their published engineering estimates.
 We treat their technical results as still informative but factor the shutdown into our uncertainty about near-term achievability of their projected costs.
 See the TEA comparison page for more context.

-To convert media cost per liter to cost per kg of meat, you need to know the cell density:
+To convert media cost per liter to cost per kg of cell biomass, you need to know the cell density and media turnover:

 Tip